unicef/publicgoods-toolkit/appendix-examples.md

 same way, the software to support that data collection and submission has the same core requirements in every state.
-Whenever that circumstance exists (and it exists quite often), there is an opportunity to develop an open source approach that eases the path to compliance for all states.
+Whenever that circumstance exists (and it exists quite often), there is an opportunity to develop an open-source approach that eases the path to compliance for all states.